Accessible Recreation Sites

 Fishing is permitted anywhere on Lake Tahoe with either a California or Nevada fishing license.

-The California Department of Fish and Game offers free fishing licenses to eligible persons who are permanently disabled.
+The California Department of Fish and Wildlife offers free fishing licenses to eligible persons who are permanently disabled.
 Proof of eligibility is required.
-Visit the State of California - Sport Fishing Regulations web page for more information.
+Visit the State of California Fishing Regulations webpage for more information.

 The Nevada Department of Wildlife offers a reduced-rate fishing license to those persons who have a severe physical disability.
 Proof of eligibility is required.
-Visit the Nevada Department of Wildlife - Fish Nevada web page for more information.
+Visit the Nevada Department of Wildlife Fishing Regulations webpage for more information.

 California Park Use Discount Pass

-Permanently disabled persons may purchase a discount card for $3.50 from the California Department of Parks and Recreation.
-The pass provides year-round 50% discount for use of all basic facilities (including parking and camping) in State-operated parks except Hearst San Simeon State Historic Monument.
-Visit the California State Parks pass information web page for more information.
+Permanently disabled persons may purchase a discount card the California Department of Parks and Recreation.
+The pass provides year-round 50 percent discount for use of all basic facilities (including parking and camping) in state-operated parks except Hearst San Simeon State Historic Monument.
+Visit the California State Parks pass information webpage for more information.

 Highlights